-Carbonara is a traditional Italian dish originating from the city of Rome.
-Its origin dates back to World War II, when American soldiers began using the eggs and bacon they brought with them to prepare a simple and tasty dish.
-Today, Carbonara is one of the most appreciated and well-known dishes worldwide.
+Carbonara is a typical dish of Italian tradition, originating from the city of Roma.
+Its origin dates back to the period of the Second World War, when American soldiers began using the eggs and bacon they brought with them to prepare a simple and tasty dish.
+Today Carbonara is one of the most appreciated and well-known dishes in the world.

-Sauté the chopped onion and diced lard in a pan with butter; after a few minutes, pour in the white wine and let it evaporate slowly
+Sauté the chopped onion and the lardo cut into cubes in a pan with butter; after a few minutes pour in the white wine and let it slowly evaporate

-While the pasta is cooking in salted water, beat the eggs as for an omelet, adding the grated Parmesan and pepper; once the pasta is drained, put it in a pan with the eggs, which should cook until they reach the color of the pasta
+While the pasta cooks in salted water, whisk the eggs as if making an omelette, adding the grated Parmigiano and the pepper; once the pasta is drained, put it in a pan together with the eggs which should cook until they reach the color of the pasta

-Pour over the onion and diced lard and serve
+Pour the onion and lardo cubes over it and serve

 Pan